FACTION BRIEF

 • Texture: Smooth glass of data terminals displaying decay curves; the weight of the manifesto in its rare physical printing โ€” produced on paper as a philosophical statement about permanence; cold metal of fragment containment units treated as laboratory equipment, not relics

-• Visual: Electromagnetic decay curves, neurological activity maps, statistical models of coincidence displayed under harsh fluorescent light; fragments stripped of amber glow, examined as crystal substrate with measurable properties; and in the margins of every paper, in every footnote, hedging language that wasn't there in 2176
+• Visual: decay curves, neurological activity maps, statistical models of coincidence displayed under harsh fluorescent light; fragments stripped of amber glow, examined as crystal substrate with measurable properties; and in the margins of every paper, in every footnote, hedging language that wasn't there in 2176

 Visual Identity